codeforpdx/dwellingly-app/docs/start_guide.md

 If you do not have Node.js installed, visit the [Node.js website](https://nodejs.org/en/) for instructions.
 There are many ways to install Node.js, so don't worry if you find any of this confusing.
 You can always ask someone on the team for assistance.

+** Node.js version 12 is not compatible with npm build.
+The latest compatible version is 'v11.15.0'

 Node installation should include npm, which will allow you to install the application.
 You can verify this by typing:

 `npm -v`